lammps/lammps/doc/src/Build_settings.rst

 Alternatively, LAMMPS can use the `heFFTe
 <https://icl-utk-edu.github.io/heffte/>`_ library for the MPI
-communication algorithms, which comes with many optimizations for special cases, e.g. leveraging available 2D and 3D FFTs in the backend libraries and better pipelining for packing and communication.
+communication algorithms, which comes with many optimizations for special cases, e.g. leveraging available 2D and 3D FFTs in the back end libraries and better pipelining for packing and communication.

 .. tabs::